Can Relationship Therapy Help A Couple Stay Together?

 Being open to new ideas and perspectives

 Chances are, you don’t have all the answers to your relationship problems.
-If you did, your relationship wouldn’t be in a state that inspired you to seek relationship therapy.
-No one expects you to know everything, either.
-What you do need to do is to open your mind to new ideas your therapist might suggest.
+No one expects you to know all the solutions, but it will be helpful to open your mind to new ideas your therapist might suggest.
 Be ready to see things from your partner’s perspective.
 When you allow yourself to consider new ideas, you open up a new world of relationship help.

 Willingness to listen and try to understand